WakiMak/trentent.github.io-forked/_posts/2016-02-03-the-winlogon-notification-subscriber-termsrv-failed-a-critical-notification-event.md

                                                       </div>

                                                       <p>
                                                         J C Hornbeck/Joe Tindale touched on this topic on a Microsoft blog post here.
-In that post he touches on what&#8217;s actually happening: Cause:Â The error, 0x80244010, means WU_E_PT_EXCEEDED_MAX_SERVER_TRIPS and happens when a client has exceeded the number of trips allowed to a WSUS server.Â We have defined the maximum number of trips as 200 within [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+In that post he touches on what's actually happening: Cause:Â The error, 0x80244010, means WU_E_PT_EXCEEDED_MAX_SERVER_TRIPS and happens when a client has exceeded the number of trips allowed to a WSUS server.Â We have defined the maximum number of trips as 200 within [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                         <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->